It left no marks

 This medical referral letter is a peer-reviewed template that is able to be downloaded and customised to your service.
 It is designed to support women’s self-advocacy with general practitioners when seeking medical help following NFS and possible ABI.
 Medical referral for incidents of non-fatal strangulation and suspected brain injury

-Guidelines: Responding to non-fatal strangulation, sexual choking and acquired brain injury
+Guidelines: Responding to non-fatal strangulation and sexual choking

-These Guidelines are designed to improve service responses to women with experiences of non-fatal strangulation, sexual choking and acquired brain injury.
-They were created by Women’s Health NSW to support our network of women’s health centres to develop their own organisational protocol and referral pathways for responding to women who have experienced non-fatal strangulation, sexual choking, and who may have an acquired brain injury.
-The Guidelines, which can be customised to your needs, will also be useful for other services in NSW who see people who may have experienced non-fatal strangulation, engage in sexual choking, and who may have an acquired brain injury.
-Guidelines: Responding to non-fatal strangulation, sexual choking and acquired brain injury
+These Guidelines are designed to improve service responses to women with experiences of non-fatal strangulation, and sexual choking.
+They were created by Women’s Health NSW to support our network of women’s health centres to develop their own organisational protocol and referral pathways for responding to women who have experienced non-fatal strangulation and sexual choking.
+The Guidelines, which can be customised to meet your needs, will also be useful for other services in NSW who see people who may have experienced non-fatal strangulation or engage in sexual choking.
+Guidelines: Responding to non-fatal strangulation and sexual choking

 Health promotion